udippant/base-drafts/draft-ietf-quic-tls.md

 If TLS experiences an error, it generates an appropriate alert as defined in Section 6 of {{!TLS13}}.

-A TLS alert is turned into a QUIC connection error by converting the one-octet alert description into a QUIC error code.
-The alert description is added to 0x100 to produce a QUIC error code from the range reserved for CRYPTO_ERROR.
+A TLS alert is turned into a QWIK connection error by converting the one-octet alert description into a QWIK error code.
+The alert description is added to 0x100 to produce a QWIK error code from the range reserved for CRYPTO_ERROR.
-The resulting value is sent in a QUIC CONNECTION_CLOSE frame.
+The resulting value is sent in a QWIK CONNECTION_CLOSE frame.

 The alert level of all TLS alerts is "fatal"; a TLS stack MUST NOT generate alerts at the "warning" level.